arkivanov/MVIKotlin/docs/index.md

 - To provide a single source of truth for `State` (the scope is not defined, it can be a whole app, a screen, a feature, or a part of a feature);
 - To provide an abstraction for UI with efficient updates (however this is not obligatory, you can use whatever you want);
-- To provide lifecycle aware connections (binding) between inputs and outputs (again this is not obligatory in any way).
+- To provide lifecycle-aware connections (binding) between inputs and outputs (again this is not obligatory in any way).

 Everything else is out of scope of the library, there are no definitions for "screens", "features", "modules", etc. Also, no particular reactive framework is enforced/exposed.
 This gives a lot of flexibility: